swilliams11/apigee-monetization-demo/README.md

 1. Developer attempts to purchase a rate plan.

 2. Before they can purchase a rate plan they must create a company.
-This is not a [company](https://docs.apigee.com/api-platform/monetization/manage-companies-developers) in Apigee Edge which can have multiple developer associated with it.
+This is not a [company](https://docs.apigee.com/api-platform/monetization/manage-companies-developers) in Apigee Edge which can have multiple developers associated with it.

 ![create a company](images/purchase-rateplan1-company-settings.png)

 3. Developer must enter their company info.
 This info is used as the billing address to the payment provider.
 Notice that this developer is a `prepaid` developer.

 ![company details](images/purchase-rateplan2-company-details.png)

 4. The developer must accept the terms and conditions.

 ![accept terms and conditions](images/purchase-rateplan3-accept-terms.png)

 5. The developer accepts the terms and conditions.

 ![accept terms and conditions](images/purchase-rateplan4-terms-conditions-page.png)

 6. Now the developer is able to purchase the plan.
 ![purchase plan](images/purchase-rateplan5-can-purchase.png)

 7. If they don't have sufficient funds on their account then they must add money to their account.

 ![add money](images/purchase-rateplan6-insufficent-funds.png)

 8. The checkout form is display and auto-populated with the information the developer entered on the company details page.

 ![checkout](images/purchase-rateplan7-checkout.png)

 9. Developer can review their order.
 In this case the default WorldPay account is already configured and setup.

 ![checkout](images/purchase-rateplan8-review-order.png)

 10. Developer is directed to the WorldPay site to enter their credit card information.

 ![worldpay](images/purchase-rateplan9-cc-info.png)

 11. TODO